 Are CLE credits available for AAJ Education programs?

-*Note: Check with your state CLE administrator for rules governing CLE credits from webinars and program recordings or other forms of self-study education.
+*Note: Check with your state CLE administrator for rules governing CLE credits from webinars and on-demand program recordings or other forms of self-study education.

 How long will it take for my credit hours to be reported to my state bar?